FluxML/Functors.jl/docs/src/index.md

 Using [`@leaf`](@ref) instead of [`@functor`](@ref) will prevent the fields of a struct from being traversed.

 !!! warning "Change to opt-out behaviour in v0.5"
-    Previous releases of functors, up to v0.4, used an opt-in behaviour where structs were leaves unless marked with `@functor`.
+    Previous releases of functors, up to v0.4, used an opt-in behaviour where structs were leaves functors unless marked with `@functor`.
 This was changed in v0.5 to an opt-out behaviour where structs are functors unless marked with `@leaf`.

 ## Appropriate Use